 Neutering or spaying your pet is crucial to avoiding the exponential expense of caring for a litter down the road.
 The average cost of the service from your local vet is between $200 and $300, but many organizations offer this service for less to curb the number of homeless animals.
 Consult ASPCA’s Low Cost Spay/Neuter Programs page to find a provider near you.

 Though I wouldn’t attempt to clean a cat’s teeth, there are several services you can administer at home to save money.
-Brushing, ear cleaning and nail clipping are just a few necessities you can likely handle without the assistance of a professional.
+Brushing, learning pet CPR at MyCPR NOW, ear cleaning and nail clipping are just a few necessities you can likely handle without the assistance of a professional.
 In fact, your vet will happily share with you the best techniques for at-home care, as they’d much prefer to spend time on more specialized services.

 Kendal Perez is a frugal fashionista and bargain shopper who helps fellow shopaholics find hassle-free ways to save money.
 As the marketing coordinator for Kinoli Inc., she has the resources to be an extreme couponer but prefers a less complicated approach to staying in-budget.
 Kendal has been quoted in such media outlets as CNN Money, FOX, ABC, NPR, TIME Moneyland and Kiplinger Personal Finance.
 For savings tips and more information, visit HassleFreeSavings.com.